Mark Holden: 2008–present: Theatre, Dancing with the Stars and autobiography

 In week one of Dancing with the Stars, Holden did a dance tributing "The Carnation Kid" from 40 years ago.
 In week two, he danced a waltz to The Beatles' "She's Leaving Home".
 Holden was receiving positive feedback from judges and audience despite his lack of dancing ability.
 In week three, Holden dressed up and danced as Bobo the Clown.
 Intended to be homage to a childhood clown, the performance received high-profile condemnation with people calling his performance a "disaster on the dance floor", "one of the scariest things I've ever seen" and "a train wreck".
 Holden received 4 out of 40 (the lowest score possible) and was voted out of the show.

 Holden subsequently apologised for his behaviour saying "I want to apologise to everyone I've offended, I want to apologise to Channel Seven, to all the contestants on DWTS, and to the judges."

 Following the Bobo incident, Holden self-released Holden Brothers Travelling Circus on CD/DVD in December 2014.

 In May 2017, Holden released his autobiography, titled, My Idol Years.

 Holden produced Judith Durham's 2018 album, So Much More.

 During the Adelaide Cabaret Festival in June 2018 Holden said "I'm about to do a limited release of a CD called Mark Holden – The Lost '80s Album.
 It's a collection of songs I recorded in the '80s when I was a journeyman songwriter in LA.
 Looking back on all those songs and recordings I was rewriting the same song over and over again centred on my relationship with my now wife and the ultimate conception and birth of our now 22-year-old daughter Katie."

-In September 2020, Holden and his daughter Katie commenced releasing The Idol Archives podcast, which sees the duo chat to formed Idol contestants about their memories, in this behind-the-scenes look at the reality show.
+In September 2020, Holden and his daughter Katie commenced releasing The Idol Archives podcast, which sees the duo chat to former Idol contestants about their memories, in this behind-the-scenes look at the reality show.